-If you like a cold beer on a hot day, there’s probably nothing better than a beer garden.
-We’re an inclusive bunch when it comes to drinking at SquareMeal, so we’re happy to add that cocktails or a chilled wine does the trick rather nicely too - but then we’re sure we don’t need to tell you that.
+If you like a cold beer on a hot day, you probably think there’s nothing better than soaking up some rays at one of London's best beer gardens (and we're inclined to agree).
+Being an inclusive bunch when it comes to drinking at SquareMeal, we’re happy to add that cocktails or a chilled wine does the trick rather nicely too - but then we’re sure we don’t need to tell you that.

 Every year as the summer months start approaching, one thing that you can’t help but imagine is that feeling of being able to sit outside without being freezing, whether that be to eat al fresco, drink or just chill out.
 However, there aren’t many feelings better than sitting with your sunnies on in a lovely beer garden with a pint of cold lager in your hand.
-While you might be quick to imagine rural beer gardens far out of the city, there are loads of fantastic beer gardens right here in the centre of London which are really worth a visit.
+While you might be quick to imagine rural beer gardens far out of the city, there are loads of fantastic beer gardens in London, right in the heart of the actions, which are really worth a visit.

 There are lots of different factors to consider when you’re looking for the perfect beer garden in London; are you looking for a huge garden where a large group of you will be able to stand together?
 Maybe you want somewhere small and romantic with beautiful views and an amazing gastro pub food menu.
 Or perhaps you’re all about that outdoor bar and huge screen to watch the footie on.
 Well, regardless of which of these you’re looking for we’ve got you covered with our carefully selected roundup of London’s best beer gardens.